 • minced garlic – don’t worry too much about mincing this perfectly, it’s just a grilled chicken thigh marinade.
 Chop it up a bit, and you’re good (same thing for my flat iron steak marinade and balsamic steak marinade).

-• sriracha – always a versatile hot sauce to have on hand for Asian noodle salad and coconut risotto, and perfect for buttermilk grilled chicken, too.
+• sriracha – always a versatile hot sauce to have on hand for Asian cold noodle salad and coconut risotto, and perfect for buttermilk grilled chicken, too.

 • paprika – you can use traditional Hungarian paprika for this buttermilk chicken marinade, or smoked paprika for another level of flavor.